wwiecek/wwiecek.github.io/index.md

 **Short bio:** I am an independent researcher, working with various universities, research groups and in private consulting.
 I work on applied problems in health care, health and development economics, epidemiology.
 I primarily do statistical inference using Bayesian methods.
 I'm based in London.

-A lot of my recent work is focused on COVID, primarily with colleagues in academia at [Accelerating HT](https://www.acceleratinght.org/home).
+A lot of my recent work is focused on COVID, primarily with colleagues in academia at [Accelerating HT](https://www.acceleratinght.org/home) (working with a recent Nobel prize winner Michael Kremer).
 I've also been helping [1 Day Sooner](https://1daysooner.org/), a Covid human challenge trial advocacy group.
 I am also developing [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/) together with [Rachael Meager](https://sites.google.com/view/rachaelmeager/home) at London School of Economics where I was previously a Research Fellow.

 I am a consultant in health care at Certara, where since 2014 I worked on projects with all major pharma companies (both hands-on and managing projects) across all stages of clinical trial development.
 In my work in health I try to focus on improving Bayesian modelling techniques in three areas: modelling real-world effectiveness of treatments, health technology assessment (incl. meta-analyses), and epidemiological modelling of infectious diseases.

-My research is funded by various grants, most recently an [Emergent Ventures anti-Covid prize](https://www.mercatus.org/emergent-ventures) and a grant from [Schmidt Futures](https://schmidtfutures.com/) (jointly with Rachael Meager).
+Witold is a recipient of the (Emergent Ventures anti-Covid prize)[https://www.mercatus.org/emergent-ventures] and a multi-year research grant from Schmidt Futures (jointly with Rachael Meager) for work on Bayesian statistics.

 I studied Mathematics (BSci, MSci at AGH), specialising in algorithmic theory, graph theory, probability.
 I hold a PhD in statistics from UHasselt.
 [My thesis](https://ibiostat.be/publications/phd/witoldwiecek.pdf) was on Bayesian hierarchical modelling and Bayesian networks.